zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/elements/index.md

 ---
-title: Essential Addon Elements
+title: Elements Addon
-pageTitle: Essential Elements - Getting started with Essential Addon Elements for YOOtheme Pro
+pageTitle: Elements Addon - An Essential addon for YOOtheme Pro
 ---

 Create visually impressive charts from static and dynamic data, process markdown content or let users share the current page on their social media. {% .lead %}